Successfully applying microcement over underfloor heating

 Although microcement is a continuous coating that is highly resistant to heat and should not crack, it is important not to skimp on its quality.
 The higher the quality, the greater the resistance and therefore the less likely it is that microcement problems will appear in underfloor heating.

 The process of applying microcement to the floor does not change in the case of underfloor heating.
 However, not following the ignition protocol to the letter would be a problem.
 That is why it is so important to complete the steps

 Microcementos Topciment, the best option for underfloor heating

-The high performance of our coatings has led us to become leaders in the manufacture of microcement in Spain (link to our website).
+The high performance of our coatings has led us to become leaders in the manufacture of microcement in Spain.
 Microcements with unbeatable technical characteristics and perfect for underfloor heating.

 If after reading this article you still have doubts about the installation of underfloor heating or want to know what type of microcement is the most suitable, please contact us We look forward to helping you.